DOWNLOAD IPv4 BUYER’S CHECKLIST

 - In ARIN, even after the transfer is approved it isn’t complete until you sign a Services Agreement and pay fees.

-- In RIPE, get your RIPE NCC Access account set up so you can do the other prep steps.
-This should take two minutes, but makes everything else possible.
+- Setup your RIPE NCC Access account so you can complete the necessary prep steps.
+This should only take 5-10 minutes, and is required to complete everything else.

 - From my.ripe.net, click RIPE Database, Create an Object, and select “role and maintainer pair.”
 For “mntnr” typically use a word or words to refer to your company, usually followed by “-mnt.”
 For example, ExampleCo-mnt.
 For “role” (you can switch to “person,” but then you’re stuck if that one person leaves the company) enter a name (“Network Operations Center”) and their email address below (email@example.com).

-From my.ripe.net, click RIPE Database, Create an Object, and select “organisation.”
+From my.ripe.net, click RIPE Database, Create an Object, and select “organization.”
 Use the mntnr created above.
-For “organisation” use something like ExampleCo-ripe where the org-name Example Company, Inc.
+For “organization” use something like ExampleCo-ripe where the org-name Example Company, Inc.